Frequently Asked Questions

 What species of tree is Pando?

-Populus temuloides Michx.
+Populus tremuloides Michx.
 Sometimes this species is called Trembling Aspen because of how the tree’s leaves tremble in the wind.
-Others call aspen like Pando, Quaking Aspen because of how their bodies shake, shudder and moan in heavy winds.
+Others call aspen like Pando, Quaking Aspen, because of how their trunks shake, shudder and groan in heavy winds.
 Locals call aspen “quakies“.

 Is Pando all one tree trunk?

-No. Pando features over 40,000 branches (aka stems, trunks etc. see below) which looks like individual tree trunks, but are in fact, parts of a single tree interconnected by a massive root system.
+No. Pando features over 40,000 ramets (aka trunks, branches—see below) which looks like individual tree trunks, but are in fact, parts of a single tree interconnected by a massive root system.

 Has the shape of Pando remained the same all its life?

-No. Pando is constantly changing its shape and form moving in any direction the sun and soil conditions create advantage.
-Any place a branch comes up, is a new hub that can send the tree in a new direction.
-If you visit the tree and see new stems, you are witnessing the tree moving or “spreading” out in that direction.
+No. Pando is constantly changing its shape and form and moves in any direction water, sun and soil conditions create an advantage.
+Any place a new trunk comes up, is a place where a new hub of roots can send the tree in a new direction.
+If you visit the tree and see new stems (trunks, ramets), you are witnessing the tree moving or “spreading” out in that direction.
+Friends of Pando estimates that during peak growing season (May to September), the Pando Tree can move about 0.41 inches a day in any direction.

-The confusing language of Pando: Rhizome, Trunk, Stem, Raments, Suckers and Branches
+The confusing language of Pando: Rhizome, Trunk, Stem, Ramets, Suckers and Branches

-Pando defies both scientific and common sense descriptions most people use when they talk about trees.
-A quick review of terms.
+Pando defies both scientific and common sense descriptions people use when they talk about trees.
+A quick review of some key terms about Pando working from the ground up.

-• Rhizome: The underground root system of the tree.
+• Rhizome: The root system of the tree.
+Pando’s rhizome came from a single seed that started spreading out some 9,000 years ago.

 Root and Branches: A less confusing way to understand Pando

-For general education purposes, we use the term “root” to describe the part of the Pando tree that is below ground and primarily involved in distributing energy.
-We use the term “branch” to describe any part of the tree that is visible and involved in gathering energy above ground.
+For general education purposes, we use the term “root” to describe the part of the Pando tree that is below ground and primarily involved in distributing energy and regeneration.
+We use the term “branch” or “trunk” to describe any part of the tree that is visible and involved in gathering energy above ground.

 How many Branches make up Pando?